Read time: 2 min

 - Improved focus and motivation: Caffeine has been shown to improve focus and motivation, making it a great option for those who need to perform well on tasks that require high-intensity focus, such as a presentation or exam.

-Fun fact: caffeine doesn't actually give you energy; it just informs your body not to sleep.
+- Boosted energy levels: Although it's a common misconception, caffeine doesn't actually give you energy, instead, it informs your body not to sleep.

 Risks of drinking too much caffeine

 While caffeine can provide benefits, it's important to be mindful of the risks associated with drinking too much.
 Here are a few of the negative effects you may experience if you consume too much caffeine:

 - Anxiety: Caffeine has been shown to cause anxiety in some individuals, especially those who are sensitive to it.

 - Increased blood pressure: Drinking too much caffeine can cause your blood pressure to rise, which can be dangerous for those with heart problems.

 - Sleep disturbance: Caffeine can disturb your sleep patterns, leading to fatigue and decreased productivity.

 - Headaches: Caffeine can cause headaches that might interfere with your concentration.

 - Jitteriness and irritability: Some people may feel jittery or irritable around others who aren't drinking caffeinated drinks themselves.